 There are toothpastes on the market that control tartar buildup, remove stain, desensitize teeth, bleach or whiten and offer cavity protection with fluoride.
 The above types of toothpastes are not for everyone.

-If you have dental insurance, there are three important things you need to know.
+If you have dental insurance, there are three important facts you need to know.

 Oral cancer can develop at any time.
 It is important to know what to look for and to tell your dentist or physician right away if you have any concerns.